 - Add the rest of the ingredients and simmer for 25 minutes.

-- Spoon onto hamburger bun.
+- Spoon onto a hamburger bun.
 This sandwich is normally eaten open faced using a fork.

-- The brown the meat in the pressure cooker.
+- Brown the meat in the pressure cooker.

 - Add the rest of the ingredients.